 As an expansion to the legislation included in the ATAD I, the European Commission proposed rules addressing hybrid mismatches between EU member states and in relation to third countries (ATAD II).
-A hybrid mismatch must lead to either tax deduction with no inclusion of the income or double deduction in cases involving entities, (financial) instruments, permanent establishments or the location of an entity.
-ATAD II has already been adopted at the EU level and the EU member states must implement the ATAD II rules, in principle, by 31 December 2019 and apply them as per 1 January 2020.
+A hybrid mismatch leads to either tax deduction with no inclusion of the income or double deduction in cases involving entities, (financial) instruments, permanent establishments or the location of an entity.
 The Netherlands applies ATAD II as per book years starting on or after 1 January 2020.
 Please note that it is mandatory under Dutch law to have documentation on the ATAD II position on file.

 In addition, the Netherlands has enacted legislation introducing ATAD II's reverse hybrid rule.
-Under the new rules, an entity that qualifies as a reverse hybrid will become liable for corporate income tax from 1 January 2022 onwards.
-The rule needs to be implemented in all EU member states' legislation by 31 December 2021.
+Under the new rules, an entity that qualifies as a reverse hybrid has become liable for corporate income tax from 1 January 2022 onwards.